Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Grow Poppies

 No matter what kind of poppies you choose, they are easy to grow from seed.
 Choose a sunny spot in your garden and surface sow the seeds.
+Do not cover them.
 They need light to germinate.
 You can sow the seeds in the late fall or early spring before your last frost.
 They need a period of cold to germinate.
 You can even sprinkle the seeds on top of the snow in the winter and when it melts in the spring, the seeds will germinate when they come into contact with the soil.
 It’s best to sow your seeds where you want your plants to grow because they do not transplant well.

 The seeds are tiny so they can be difficult to sow.
 A good solution is to mix your seeds with sand at a rate of one part seed to two parts sand.
 Spread the sand over the area where you want the seeds to grow.
 This will allow you to sow them more evenly.